 Amazon Detective is a security service that provides you with detailed insights into the activities and behaviors across your AWS environment.
 It simplifies the process of identifying the root causes and impact of potential security issues, enabling faster and more effective responses to security incidents8.

-Key Features of Amazon Detective
+Key features of Amazon Detective

+Let us discuss the key features of Amazon Detective:

 Automated data collection: Amazon Detective automatically collects log data from multiple AWS services, aggregating it into a unified view for analysis8.